Who are Go Campers Iceland and why should you opt for camper van life on your Iceland trip?

 - The best place for seeing puffins in Iceland

-This post is sponsored by Go Campers.
-All views and opinions are my own.
+This post is sponsored by Go Campers Iceland rental company.
+All views and opinions regarding my rental experience hiring a campervan in Iceland are my own.